-- Concurrent Enrollment refers to enrollment of high school students in courses at the postsecondary level that are not designated as Dual Credit.
-This includes courses not listed within the Dual Credit Master Agreement between the eligible Local Education Agencies (LEAs) and postsecondary institution or students who do not currently attend eligible LEAs.
-Students who are concurrently enrolled may also be enrolled in the Dual Credit program if they meet eligibility requirements as specified in 6.30.7 NMAC.
+Enrollment of high school students in courses at the postsecondary level that are not designated as dual credit.
+This includes courses not listed within the dual credit master agreement between the eligible local education agencies (LEAs) and postsecondary institution or students who do not currently attend eligible LEAs.
+Students who are concurrently enrolled may also be enrolled in the dual credit program if they meet eligibility requirements as specified in 6.30.7 NMAC.

 A. To register for the Dual Credit program, students must meet eligibility requirements as specified by NMAC 6.30.7 including but not limited to:

 1. attending an eligible Local Education Agency (LEA);

 2. registering for a course on the Approved Dual Credit Course List;

 3. being recommended by a high school representative, and;

 B. These students work through the Office of Dual Credit for the purposes of registration.

 Per the Statewide Dual Credit Master Agreement, SFCC waives tuition for these students, the high school is responsible for their text books and course specific materials, and the student is responsible for any course specific fees.

 C. Students who do not currently attend an eligible LEA or wish to register for a course not on the Approved Dual Credit Course List and wish to enroll at SFCC will be considered Concurrent Enrollment students.